bobbyy16/Hyper-List/CONTRIBUTOR.md

    - Star the Repo.
    - Fork the repository and create a new branch for your feature or bug fix.
    - Go to src/DB/company.json
-   - Recommended to use rectangle shaped images.
+   - Recommended to use rectangle-shaped images.
-   - For location just mention the company's main office in India(if there are multiple offices in India).
+   - If the company has multiple locations, do mention all the locations separately, for example, Infosys is there in Mysuru as well as Bengaluru.
+You should add 2 different data.
 - To add Companies to the list use this template

          "company_name" : "company_name",